lvgl/lvgl/docs/porting/disp.rst

 - :cpp:enumerator:`LV_DISP_EVENT_INVALIDATE_AREA` An area is invalidated (marked for redraw).
-  :cpp:expr:`lv_event_get_param(e)` returns a pointer to an :cpp:struct:`lv_area_t` varaible with the coordinates of the area to be invalidated.
-The ara can be freely modified is needed to adopt it the specialrequirement of the display.
-Usually needed with monoschrome displays to invalidate Nx8 lines at once.
+  :cpp:expr:`lv_event_get_param(e)` returns a pointer to an :cpp:struct:`lv_area_t` variable with the coordinates of the area to be invalidated.
+The area can be freely modified is needed to adopt it the special requirement of the display.
+Usually needed with monochrome displays to invalidate Nx8 lines at once.
 - :cpp:enumerator:`LV_DISP_EVENT_RENDER_START`: Called when rendering starts.
 - :cpp:enumerator:`LV_DISP_EVENT_RENDER_READY`: Called when rendering is ready